Efficiency And Productivity | How To Concentrate Better?

 After the 10 deep breaths, you will continue to follow the same breathing pattern.

 Finding Your Happy Place

 Once you get to that stage you will want to imagine somewhere where you are at peace.

-For others it was the woods, dessert or anywhere peaceful and quite that they loved.
+For others, it was the woods, dessert, or anywhere peaceful and quiet that they loved.